Proxima2811/PicoBoy/How-it-works.md

 If you see no output here, the overlay isn't being applied — double-check the exact overlay name matches your kernel version and that `config.txt` was saved to the correct boot partition.

-### Power
-Explain how power flows from your battery/power source into the Pi and display — voltage regulation, whether the LCD backlight is always-on or switchable, and any current draw considerations if relevant.

-### Why These Design Choices
-Optional but valuable: briefly explain *why* you chose SPI over other display interfaces, why you chose the Pi Zero W over alternatives, why tactile buttons over other switch types, etc.
-This context helps other makers understand the trade-offs if they want to modify the design.